ARCCA/intro_nextflow/_episodes/03-processes_channels.md

 > {: .solution}
 {: .challenge}

-To give the output name something sensible we could use `$PWD/${queryFile.baseName}.dat` as the output.
+To give the output name something sensible we could use `${queryFile.baseName}.dat` as the output.
 Try it and see if it works and outputs the files in the current directory.

 > ## Bioinformatics specific functions